 By default a set of fixed XPaths is presented, which comprises of all the standard locations of TransactionVision event data.
 If your event data contains custom fields, such as XML from the payload data or data fields specific to a monitored application, TransactionVision does not know such permutations and these XPaths do not display in the Edit Match Condition page.

-To address this, populate the tree control by selecting a transaction, choose the project, and then click Select.
-This opens the Transaction Tracking report, see "Transaction Tracking Report" on page 552 for report details.
-A prompt asks you to select from the list of available transactions, the tracking report displays the edit match page, and your selected transaction is saved as belonging to this transaction class.
-It can be changed to another transaction later.
-Now, when the Edit Match Condition page is loaded, it first looks up your specified transaction, and parses from all the events within that transaction all XPaths these events use, including any custom payload data xpaths, and displays them in the tree control.
+To address this, populate the tree control in the following way:

+- a Select a transaction, choose the project, and then click Select. - b The Transaction Tracking report opens, see "Transaction Tracking Report" on page 562 for report details. - A prompt asks you to select from the list of available transactions, the tracking report then displays the Edit Match Condition page, and your selected transaction is saved as belonging to this transaction class.
+It can be changed to a different transaction class later. - d Next time the Edit Match Condition page is loaded, it first looks up your specified transaction and parses from all the events within that transaction all XPaths used, including any custom payload data Xpaths, and displays them in the tree control.

 Additional benefits of this method are